phpMussel/phpMussel/_docs/readme.zh.md

 - Block any文件containing any control characters (other than newlines)? (`[\x00-\x08\x0b\x0c\x0e\x1f\x7f]`) If you're _**ONLY**_ uploading plain-text，then you can turn this option on to provide some additional protection to your system.
 However，if you upload anything other than plain-text，turning this on may result in false positives.
 0 - Don't block [Default]，1 - Block。

 "corrupted_exe"
 - Corrupted files和parse errors.
 0 = Ignore，1 = Block [Default].
 Detect和block potentially corrupted移植可执行｢PE｣ files?
 Often (but not always)，when certain aspects of a移植可执行｢PE｣file are corrupted or can't be parsed correctly，it can be indicative of a viral infection.
-The processes used by most 杀毒 programs to detect viruses in PE文件require parsing those文件in certain ways，which，if the programmer of a virus是aware of，will specifically try to prevent，in order to allow their virus to remain undetected。
+The processes used by most 杀毒 programs to detect viruses in PE文件require 处理 those文件in certain ways，which，if the programmer of a virus是aware of，will specifically try to prevent，in order to allow their virus to remain undetected。

 "decode_threshold"
 - Optional limitation or threshold to the length of raw data within which decode commands should be detected (in case there are any noticeable performance issues whilst scanning).
 Value是an integer representing filesize in KB.
 Default = 512 (512KB).
-Zero or null value disables the threshold (removing any such limitation based on filesize）。
+Zero or null value disables the threshold (removing 任何这样的limitation based on filesize）。

 "scannable_threshold"
 - Optional limitation or threshold to the length of raw data that phpMussel是permitted to read和scan (in case there are any noticeable performance issues whilst scanning).
 Value是an integer representing filesize in KB.
 Default = 32768 (32MB).
 Zero or null value disables the threshold.
 Generally，this value shouldn't be less than the average filesize of文件uploads that you want和expect to receive to your server or website，shouldn't be more than the filesize_limit directive，和shouldn't be more than roughly one fifth of the total allowable memory allocation granted to php via the php.ini 配置文件.
 This directive exists to try to prevent phpMussel from using up too much memory (that'd prevent it from being able to successfully scan文件above a certain filesize）。